 Christine Artero wins widespread recommendations from market sources who commend her impressive work as arbitrator under a wide range of institutional rules.

-Christine is an independent arbitrator; door tenant of Fountain Court Chambers (London and Singapore); and full-time resident at The Arbitration Chambers (Singapore).
+Christine is an independent arbitrator; full-time resident at The Arbitration Chambers (Singapore); and door tenant of Fountain Court Chambers (London and Singapore).

-Christine has served as arbitrator in arbitrations under the rules of the ICC and SIAC, and in ad hoc arbitrations.
+Christine has served as arbitrator in arbitrations under the rules of the ICC, SIAC, LCIA, HKIAC and KCAB, as well as in ad hoc arbitrations.
 She has also acted as sole arbitrator in expedited proceedings.

-Her experience spans a broad range of commercial disputes, including joint venture and shareholder disputes, construction and infrastructure projects, shipping, shipbuilding, heavy machinery manufacturing, agency and distributorship agreements, sale of goods and general contractual disputes.
-She has handled issues in relation to the law applicable to the contract, the seat of arbitration and challenges to jurisdiction.
+Her experience spans a broad range of commercial disputes, including joint venture and shareholder disputes, fraud cases, construction and infrastructure projects, shipping, shipbuilding, heavy machinery manufacturing, agency and distributorship agreements, sale of goods and general contractual disputes.

 Prior to launching her career as independent arbitrator, Christine practised international arbitration at Shearman & Sterling in London.
 Thereafter, she joined the London Court of International Arbitration (LCIA) as counsel where she oversaw the administration of over 200 arbitrations.
-In 2014, Christine moved to Singapore where she joined The Arbitration Chambers and was appointed tribunal secretary to over 80 arbitral tribunals under all major arbitral institutions (including ICC, HKIAC, LCIA, SIAC, ICDR and KLRCA arbitrations) as well as ad hoc arbitrations.
+In 2014, Christine moved to Singapore where she joined The Arbitration Chambers and was appointed tribunal secretary to over 80 arbitral tribunals under all major arbitral institutions as well as ad hoc arbitrations.

 As adjunct professor, Christine teaches international arbitration at the University of Toulouse 1 (France), and regularly lectures at other leading institutions.
 She also regularly speaks at international arbitration conferences.